jmendoza075/JonathanMendoza_5_24082021/README.md

 ## OpenClassroooms Project 5

-> "Project 5 : Construisez un site e-commerce.
+> "Projet 5 : Construisez un site e-commerce.

 > This is "Project 5: Construisez un site e-commerce " as part for the Web Developper training course at OpenClassrooms.